smar000/evoGateway/README.md

 `{"command_code": "0x313F", "send_mode": "RQ", "arguments" : {"payload": "00"}}`

-Finally, when such command instructions are correctly by the controller, the controller responds back almost immediately with a message to the gateway.
+Finally, when such command instructions are received correctly by the controller, the controller responds back almost immediately with a message to the gateway.
 This is shown in the received messages window.
-They system can automatically resend commands in case it has not received (or recognised) and acknowledgement from the controller.
+The gateway system can automatically resend commands in case it has not received (or recognised) the command acknowledgement from the controller in a reasonable time.
 Timeouts between retries and maximum number of retries can be specified in the config file using the parameters `COMMAND_RESEND_TIMEOUT_SECS` and
 `COMMAND_RESEND_ATTEMPTS` respectively.

 Note also that command send status, retries etc are posted to the MQTT broker, to a topic with the gateway's name.